Sandiego17/alphatwelve-dashboard/README.md

   >>> And finally a table section.
 Each table data item has a modal pop-up that open when any of the table data is clicked.
 And the modal card has dynamic texts that shows the name, date, and description of the data clicked.

+>> Mobile responsiveness is set for mobile screens below 430px.

 >> Dark mode is fully functional.

-IMPORTANCE NOTICE: This project is not yet complete.
-I am still working on the responsiveness of the dashboard for mobile view, which will be uploaded once complete.
-I intend to complete the mobile view of the page within the next 24 hours.